Rees Howells Intercessor

 The Second Estate of the Bible College of Wales

 The second mansion the founders were called to obtain was Derwen Fawr.
 This was one of the most desirable estates in Swansea.
-At first the solicitor’s clerk declared, “Derwen Fawr is sold” to another party.
+At first, the solicitor’s clerk declared, “Derwen Fawr is sold” to another party.
 The director Rees Howells announced, “Derwen Fawr is not sold!
 God’s Word can never fail.”
-After another test of faith, God intervened and the College purchased their second site.
+After another test of faith, God intervened and the College purchased its second site.

 The Third Estate and Children’s Home